Item #1

 archives received a room to share with the college archives.

-Following the 1968 denominational merger that
+Following the 1968 denominational merger that produced

-half-room at the Lycoming College Library, could not absorb the additional EUB
+the Lycoming College Library, could not absorb the additional EUB

 materials.
 The display cases from Quincy